 Losing a job is often stressful and sometimes humiliating, but you should know that you always have certain rights regardless of the reason for termination.
 If you believe your rights have been violated in any way following the loss of a job, you may want to explore your legal options.
-Get started today with a free evaluation of your situation by a local employment law attorney.
+Get started today by reaching out to an employment law attorney near you.

 Contact a qualified employment attorney to make sure your rights are protected.